-Thus an argument exists, even in the context of a policy that places primary reliance on the market, for an energy strategy that may not be strictly market driven, even if such a policy implies a reduction in economic welfare.
+Thus an argument exists, even in the context of a policy that places primary reliance on the market, for an energy strategy that may not be strictly market driven.
+The goal of such a policy would be to reduce the volatility of energy prices, not to reduce average energy prices.
 A tradeoff can be made between market efficiency, on one hand, and enhanced security and economic stability, on the other hand.
 The essential question remains: if the tradeoff is desirable, is energy independence a policy that could successfully render the United States either immune or less vulnerable to oil price shocks?